Arunvishnu123/Peer-to-Peer-BlockChain/ProjectDescription.md

 * Create Private key generator for nodes
 * Encryption of the message using private and public key of receiver and sender simultaneously
 * Decryption of the message using private and public key of sender and receiver simultaneously

+### But here we couldn't able to follow the above procedure.Here we used "rsa module" which is used to encrypt and decrypt the message and also for the validation.We give a digital signature for the validation and
 # Message Queue System

 # Sqlite Database